FriskyDev/Update-ArcDPS/README.md

 > Warning: Use a DPS meter at your own discretion.
 See ArcDPS link for more details.

+For more information, see the [developer's site (https://deltaconnected.com/...)](https://www.deltaconnected.com/arcdps/).

 ## Installation and Use

 You can simply use the script from a PowerShell command prompt as you normally would.
 See the examples supplied below.